Praneeth-Gandodi/ProjectFlow/README.md

 This project was made possible with the collaboration and inspiration of the following tools and platforms:

 - **Firebase Studio** — for providing the initial blueprint and backend-ready structure.
+- **DeepSeek AI** - For invaluable assistance with code generation and development guidance that made this website possible.
 - **ChatGPT (OpenAI)** — for all code corrections, logic structuring, feature additions, and UI/UX refinements.
 - **Copilot** — for generating the favicon and offering intelligent code completions.

+---

+## Special Thanks

+A heartfelt thank you to all the AI tools and platforms that contributed to this project's development.
+Your collective assistance with code generation, debugging, design suggestions, and feature implementation made this website possible🙏.